filecoin-project/athena/README.md

 # Project Athena

 In Greek mythology, Athena was supposedly born, fully formed, from the head of Zeus.
-In many ways that's what we're trying to do here.
+In many ways that's what we're trying to do here except with IPFS infrastructure.

 Specifically, **Project Athena** is a cross Filecoin project to make setting up of the various components that make up the IPFS/Filecoin network.

-These include:
+Types of setup that we would need declarative setup for include:
+- Lotus
+- Gateways
+- File servers (e.g. NFS?)
+- ...
+- ...

-## Near Term Goal
+## Near Term Goals

 From a user experience perspective, IDEALLY we would have the following setup experience.